smcri/Gensim_utility/README.md

 ***
 A project to get measures of similarity between two timeseries datasets using 8 similarity measures.
 ---
-Prerequisites:
-* Conda/Pip
-* Any latest Web Browser

 ---

 Steps to run the project:
 * Clone the project.

 * If using Conda:

+  Prerequisites:
+  * Conda
+  * Any latest Web Browser

   1. Open Conda Command Prompt.
   2. cd into Gensim_utility\
   3. Create the project env and install dependencies with ``` conda env create -f projectgs.yml ```